flexivrobotics/flexiv_ros2/README.md

 For ROS 2 users to easily work with [RDK](https://github.com/flexivrobotics/flexiv_rdk), the APIs of RDK are wrapped into ROS packages in `flexiv_ros2`.
 Key functionalities like real-time joint torque and position control are supported, and the integration with `ros2_control` framework and MoveIt!
 2 is also implemented.

+> [!IMPORTANT]
+> For new features and bug fixes, please use the [Flexiv ROS 2 Humble](https://github.com/flexivrobotics/flexiv_ros2), as ROS 2 Foxy is EOL and the `flexiv_ros2` Foxy branch is no longer maintained.

 ## References

 [Flexiv RDK main webpage](https://rdk.flexiv.com/) contains important information like RDK user manual and network setup.